Mowing lawns less frequently and allowing grass to grow may result in greater plant and pollinator biodiversity and fewer pests.

 This spring, Watson’s team will begin larger-scale experiments in Trois-Rivières to examine a variety of weed species and pests.
 They will be focusing on a myth that may hinder public support of lower-intensity lawn management: that ticks and rodents are associated with long grass.
 But Watson says that there is little scientific evidence to support this worry.
 “Some recent studies have shown lawn length has no effect on tick abundance.
 If we find similar results, hopefully this will allay public concerns about unwanted organisms in longer lawns.”

-This study was published in the Journal of Applied Ecology.
+This study was published in the peer-reviewed Journal of Applied Ecology.

 Watson, C. J., Carignan‐Guillemette, L., Turcotte, C., Maire, V., & Proulx, R. Ecological and economic benefits of low‐intensity urban lawn management.
 Journal of Applied Ecology.